Administration (law): Pre-pack administration

 Pre pack is an insolvency procedure where a company arranges a deal to sell its assets to a buyer before appointing administrators to facilitate the sale.
-It's a legal way of selling the business on to a trade buyer or third party.
+It is a legal way of selling the business on to a trade buyer or third party.

 A pre-pack is the process of selling the assets of a company immediately after it has entered administration.
 It is sometimes the case that the previous directors or management purchase the assets of the company from the administrator and set up a new company.
 This process has advantages in that it enables the administrator to realise a greater amount for the assets due to business continuity and that the goodwill of the company is preserved.
 The employees of the company are also usually transferred to the new company, preserving jobs.
 Pre-packs have attracted criticism because of the appearance it gives to unconnected parties that the company has just continued without its creditors.
 SIP 16 was introduced in January 2009 to assist Insolvency Practitioners in pre-pack cases.
 It was designed to make the process more transparent for creditors, and to ensure that fair value was obtained for the assets.

 In November 2009, the Office of Fair Trading announced a study into corporate insolvencies, with particular focus on pre-pack administrations, to report on whether the insolvency market is operating efficiently, with enough freedom of competition between insolvency practitioners and whether consumers and creditors are being treated as fairly as possible.
 An example of a pre-pack is the sale of the assets of Cobra Beer to Coors immediately after Cobra Beer entered administration.
 This allowed the brand to continue and saved jobs, but also left suppliers out of pocket by an estimated £75 million.